mufeili/DiGress/README.md

 ## Download the data

   - QM9 and Guacamol should download by themselves when you run the code.
-  - For the community, SBM and planar datasets, data can be found at https://github.com/KarolisMart/SPECTRE/tree/main/data
+  - For the community and planar datasets, data can be found at https://github.com/KarolisMart/SPECTRE/tree/main/data
   - Moses dataset can be found at https://github.com/molecularsets/moses/tree/master/data

 ## Run the code

   - All code is currently launched through `python3 main.py`.
 Check hydra documentation (https://hydra.cc/) for overriding default parameters.
   - To run the debugging code: `python3 main.py +experiment=debug.yaml`.
 We advise to try to run the debug mode first before launching full experiments.